How to Build Simple React App (Part 1)

 3. To specify how the state tree is transformed by actions, you write pure reducers.
 (Changes are made with pure functions)

 You can find more information about principles in official documentation.
-More about redux usage in practice will be described later in implementation section, for now, just note that we need that for our application.
+More about redux usage in practice will be described later in the implementation section, for now, just note that we need that for our application.

 npm install --save redux react-redux react-router react-router-dom immutable prop-types